MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/create-retention-policies.md

 ### <a name="identify-content-that-contains-sensitive-information"></a>Identificare il contenuto che include informazioni riservate

 You can also apply a retention policy only to content that contains [specific types of sensitive information](what-the-sensitive-information-types-look-for.md).
-For example, you can choose to apply unique retention requirements only to content that contains personally identifiable information (PII) such as taxpayer identification numbers, social security numbers, or passport numbers.
+For example, you can choose to apply unique retention requirements only to content that contains personal information, such as taxpayer identification numbers, social security numbers, or passport numbers.

 ![Pagina riguardante i tipi di informazioni riservate](../media/8b104819-d185-4d58-b6b3-d06e82686a05.png)